April Newsletter Jr age Tour London

 Traveling in Style

-This year the Goodwill Ambassadors travelers will be traveling around Europe “in style”.
+This year the Volleyball Tours travelers will be traveling around Europe “in style”.
 We will be enjoying the luxury of European train travel between each of our destination cities.

-Unaccompanied Minors (under the age of 21) are not allowed to drink alcohol while on the Goodwill Ambassadors tours.
+Unaccompanied Minors (under the age of 21) are not allowed to drink alcohol while on the Volleyball tours.

 The coaches and staff are NOT policemen nor Baby-sitters, we don’t expect you to behave like a criminal nor like a BABY.
 Please discuss this issue with your parents.

 We will have a daily schedule planned for each city.
 Some days we are very busy from morning until night, while on other days we will have free time scheduled… The format for the tour will allow ample time for players to do individual (i.e. groups of 4 or more) sight seeing or shopping.
 Some players will have permission from their parents to explore during our Free time.
 The tour GROUP RULE for players using free time is ... travel in GROUPS OF 4 or MORE people at all times, let your group leader know where you are going and ASK when you should be back.
 For those who have your parents permission and feel adventurous, you will have the freedom to go “out and about” on your own, provided you follow the GROUP RULE.
 Failing to do so will result in restriction, and loss of privileges.

 For those that do not feel comfortable going out on your own, or do not have permission from your parents to travel in GROUPS .
 The group leader will escort you where you want to go.